 Industrialization and disaggregation of the value chain is another powerful trend in 2015.
 Yes, we have seen shifts in this direction in the past few years, but the move towards strategic sourcing, industry utilities and the rightsizing of non-core functions will pick up pace in line with demands for cost efficiency and clearer regulation of shared services.

 Of course, none of this change can take place unless the industry adopts a different mind-set.
-For this to succeed we all need adopt a ‘beginner’s mind mentality’.
+For this to succeed we all need to adopt a ‘beginner’s mind mentality’.
 This approach, where anything is possible, has already driven huge change across other industries and must do the same for financial services.

 The beginner’s mind approach is also at the heart of Capco’s recruitment strategy.
 We want to attract, nurture and retain the best talent, by encouraging creativity, innovation and expertise.
-This is the best possible way to ensure we deliver our on promise of world class idea generation, delivery and transformation to and for our clients.
+This is the best possible way to ensure we deliver on our promise of world class idea generation, delivery and transformation to and for our clients.

 We have the utmost belief that through the power of collaboration, innovation and ingenuity, meaningful change can and will happen in financial services.